October 2022 Australian federal budget: Debt and deficit

 The underlying cash balance for this financial year is forecast to be a $36.9 billion deficit.
 A structural deficit is expected to remain for the next decade.
 As of 14 October Australian government debt was $892.3 billion.

 Opposition and crossbench response

 Opposition Leader Peter Dutton criticised the budget as a "missed opportunity".
-David Pocock was disappointed that fossil fuels were still being subsidized.
+David Pocock was disappointed that fossil fuels were still being subsidised.

 Reception

 The Chief Executive of the Australian Council for International Development praised the increases in foreign aid spending as critical and a strong step.
 The National Mental Health Commission welcomed the introduction of a set of well-being measures.
 The Australian Council of Social Service was extremely concerned for people on the lowest incomes.
 Amnesty International Australia praised funding for justice reinvestment programs to help keep children out of the criminal justice system.